16 FAQ REGARDING EQUITY REFINANCE / PRIVATE 2ND MORTGAGES

 Remember – a private lender is entrusting you with a great deal of capital.
 The clearer your communication is, the stronger your relationship will be.
 Private lenders are much more willing to work with borrowers who are honest and upfront.

 Got Questions Prior To Proceeding?
-Reach Out To Get The Answers You Need!
+Reach Out For Answers!

 “"I would like to take this opportunity to express our great satisfaction with Daniel Akowuah, who was our mortgage broker for our recent mortgage refinance transaction.
 Daniel was very helpful and approachable, quick to respond and resourceful.
 I appreciate that Daniel went extra mile to save us money by finding a semi-conventional mortgage for us.
 We will definitely be looking to use Daniel’s services in a near future when we will be obtaining an institutional mortgage."”Andrea M. Kingston ON